-We offer general counselling for children and teens and their parents, adults, couples and families, and we have a particular interest in helping people of all ages who struggle with eating, weight and body image issues.
+We offer general counselling for children and teens and their parents, adults, and couples.
+We have a particular interest in helping people of all ages who struggle with eating, weight and body image issues.

 Counselling for Children and Teenagers